NORTHSHORE JEWISH CONGREGATION

 I graduated from LSU and had strongly considered becoming a rabbi.
 I took Hebrew as my foreign language and multiple entry courses before graduating with a degree in Sociology.
 I have taught Hebrew school and privately tutored in Hebrew throughout high school and college.
 The last three years I have taught religious school at NJC as my daughter Gabrielle has started her own spiritual journey.

-• Mark Wolfe - Treasurer
+• Mark Wolfe - Trustee

 NJC has long been a part of my heart.
 My involvement began at its inception and in fact, my wife Rosalie and I hosted the first Exploratory Committee meeting at our home in 1996.
 I became a member of the first Board of Directors and the first, First Vice President to our then President, Joan Cox.
 I became the second President of the NJC and served four terms (two years 1998 - 2000 and two years 2004 - 2006).
 I was President when Katrina hit New Orleans which was a great time of uncertainty and stress for our Congregation.
 I chaired the Reform Movement's National Mission to New Orleans, post Katrina, to insure inclusion of the NJC on the Mission tours.
 I attended the Houston National Reform Conference representing NJC and as a member of the New Orleans Reform Synagogue President's Committee, helped craft National Support for our synagogue.